Asian Pacific American Law Students Association

 The Association of Women Law Students (AWLS) is among the largest and most active student organizations on campus.
 Our mission is to promote the awareness of the advantages and disadvantages women may encounter in the legal profession, support the advancement of women in the legal profession, and serve the community in which we live.
 Membership is open to any law student who supports the goals of the organization.
 As part of our mission, the association hosts speakers on issues unique to women in the field of law, offers scholarship opportunities for women, and sponsors networking opportunities to promote interaction between its members and legal professionals.
 Members of the association receive exclusive benefits including access to the AWLS outline bank, the opportunity to participate in the association’s mentor-mentee program, and the opportunity to be selected for a 3L bar scholarship.
 Each fall, the association hosts an annual 5K in remembrance of one of our members, Lauren Giddings.
 In addition, each spring the association hosts its annual charity gala and auction where students and faculty members place live and silent bids on items ranging from dinner with your favorite professor, to a weekend beach getaway, to VIP parking at the law school.

-Mercer Law BearCare (MLBC) is a low-commitment organization that strives to promote student mental and physical health for all Mercer Law School students.
+Mercer Law BearCare (MLBC) is a low-commitment organization whose missions is to provide a platform for students to improve their mental and physical wellness in a safe environment.
 Through holding regular activities, such as yoga, volunteer days, and more, students will have the opportunity to improve their mental and physical well-being that will prove useful in their professional lives and to network and interact with fellow students.
 In partnership with the Student Bar Association, BearCare hosts a Wellness Week each semester.
 Wellness Week consists of chair massages, therapy dogs, professionally led workout classes, self-care workshops, and more.
 BearCare also provides an introduction to the Georgia Bar Association’s Lawyers Living Well program.
 BearCare’s goal is to equip law students with tools to help them excel in their careers in good health and feeling whole.
-Follow BearCare on Instagram @mercerlawbearcare

 Black Law Students Association